-Jonah was a prophet of God, which means he was sent by God to deliver news to the Israelites.
-Sometimes, this news was good; some times, it was not so good and was a call for repentance.
-When God told Jonah to go to a city called Ninevah though, Jonah was afraid, and he did not want to go.
+Jonah was a prophet of God, which means God sent him to deliver news to the Israelites.
+Sometimes, this news was good; sometimes, it was not good and called for repentance.
+When God told Jonah to go to a city called Ninevah, though, Jonah was afraid, and he did not want to go.
 Ninevah was not even an Israelite city.
 So, what did Jonah do?
 He ran away!
 He was on a boat headed the other direction from where he should be, and God sent a big storm.
 Jonah was thrown overboard, and the storm stopped, then a great big fish came and swallowed him whole!

 The FIRST thing we learn from Jonah is- You cannot run from God!
 God sees all and knows all.
 There is no running away from Him.

 Jonah was inside the belly of the fish for three days and three nights.
 During this time, he was unsure of what was going to happen to him and knew that he was in deep need of being rescued, and God was the only one who could perform that miracle.
 He prayed to God, praising Him and asking for forgiveness for his disobedience.
 God made the fish spit Jonah out onto dry land.